latanasov/mailjet-apiv3-nodejs/README.md

 # Mailjet NodeJs Wrapper

-Please welcome the new [Mailjet][mailjet] official NodeJS API wrapper!
+Please welcome the new [Mailjet][mailjet] official NodeJS API wrapper!!

 [Mailjet][mailjet] is an Email Service Provider (ESP).
 Visit the website and get comfortable!